Artanemus/SCM_SwimClubMeet-R/README.md

 ### CODE

-As of version 1.5.5.0, SCM is written in Delphi using Embarcadero's RAD Studio 11.2.
+Written in Delphi using Embarcadero's RAD Studio 12.3.
 FastReport VCL components are used for reporting.
 Database access is done with FireDAC (included in the enterprise edition).
-Other than that, no other additional VCL components have been used.
 All SQL scripts have been written to be compatible with MS SQL EXPRESS 2017 and up.
 The release version is 32bit due to the limits of FastReport.

-24/03/2023 : To compile this project you must also clone the Artanemus/SCM_SHARED repo.
+To compile this project you must also clone the Artanemus/SCM_SHARED repo.

 FYI: Database design was done with ERStudio.